Protect Your Personal Information at ALL Times

 East Boston Savings Bank is committed to keeping our customers personal information secure.
 We will never contact you and ask for personal banking details such as account numbers, log in details, Social Security Number, and PIN.
 Never disclose your personal banking details or any other personal information in response to an email, phone call or text message.

-FOUND MONEY SCAM: In recent days we have heard of a number of incidents where a fraudster was representing themselves as Richard Gavegnano, CEO of East Boston Savings.
+ALERT: FOUND MONEY SCAM: In recent days we have heard of a number of incidents where a fraudster was representing themselves as Richard Gavegnano, CEO of East Boston Savings.
 The scam involves the pretense that a large sum of money has been deposited in the victim's name and to receive that money, the victim needs to send a fee (ranging from $400 - $1,000).
+PLEASE DO NOT FALL VICTIM TO THIS SCAM.
+This is an old scam which is now using our CEO's name to make it feel legitimate.

 Recognizing and Preventing Fraud